nikrp/FBLA-Intro-Programming/README.md

 - Customizable username after winning.
 - Top 10 Global Leaderboard.
 - Best time local to browser using Cookies.

-## Challenges During the Development Process

-The biggest challenge while we were developing the app was teaching each other along the way.
-While Ishaan was able to create presentations and talk freely, he didn't have much prior experience with coding, expecially a tech stack like ours.
-Vice versa with Nikhil, he has experience in coding but not much in presenting or talking.

-Because of this, Nikhil had to teach Ishaan the basics of ReactJS and TailwindCSS along the way and Ishaan had to help Nikhil smoothen his presentation skills and be more confident.
-This mutual relationship helped us finish the game and understand it as a group.

 ## Libraries and Frameworks Used